halomod/hmf/README.rst

         :target: https://coveralls.io/github/steven-murray/hmf?branch=master

-`hmf` is a python application that provides a flexible and simple way to calculate the Halo Mass Function for any input cosmology, redshift, dark matter model, virial overdensity or several other variables.
-Addition of further variables should be simple.
+`hmf` is a python application that provides a flexible and simple way to calculate the Halo Mass Function for a range of varying parameters.
 It is also the backend to `HMFcalc <http://hmf.icrar.org>`_, the online HMF calculator.

 Documentation
 -------------